Touchstone Talks: Ep 3 - What's Your Number?

 every minute of your time.

-And there's absolutely no way around that.
+And there's absolutely no way around that

-If you want to get across the finish line.
+if you want to get across the finish line.

-But I will remember very early on
+But I remember very early on

 I was working with a client,